accoffin12/streaming-07-FinalMTA/README.md

 ```

 ### 8b2.
 MTA_ConsumeV2 Group
-Each Consumer is designed to be run with "MTA_ProducerV2.py". he Consumers were created seperatly to output individual CSVs in order to prevent confusion when determining if the data in the queue was going to the correct Output CSV.
-For each of the Consumers the same base is utilized, but the name of the output file and queue names were changed to pull the subway line data from each queue.
+Each Consumer is designed to be run with "MTA_ProducerV2.py".
+The consumers were created separately to output individual CSVs to prevent confusion when determining if the data in the queue was going to the correct Output CSV.
+The same base is utilized, but the name of the output file and queue names were changed to pull the subway line data from each queue.

-#### Reason Behind Seperate Consuemrs
+#### Reason Behind Separate Consumers
-The use of seperate Consumers was also made based on fault tolerance, parallel processing and resource isolation.
-Only one computer was used to determining how to handle fault tollerences when writing a CSV is a major issue.
-By seperating the consumers if a single consumer fails, due to a resource issue it is possible for the other consumers to contine processing.
-Additionally by allocating the CPU time we are able to give the CSV writer more I/O resources while the data processor requires a larger amoutn of CPU.
-Finally, because each consumer is entering on a different thread and working in a seperate queue, it isolates each process and prevents interfearence between them.
+Using separate Consumers was also made based on fault tolerance, parallel processing, and resource isolation.
+Only one computer was used to determine how to handle fault tolerance when writing a CSV is a major issue.
+By separating the consumers if a single consumer fails, due to a resource issue, the other consumers can continue processing.
+Additionally, by allocating the CPU time we can give the CSV writer more I/O resources while the data processor requires a larger amount of CPU.
+Finally, because each consumer is entering a different thread and working in a separate queue, it isolates each process and prevents interference between them.

 #### callback
-Since the Producer utilizes pickles to serialize the data, and allow us to sort it.
-The following is the process that was utilized to unpickle the data.
+Since the Producer utilizes pickles to serialize the data and allow us to sort it.

 ```
 # decode the binary message body to a string